NOTICE OF PRIVACY PRACTICES

 We reserve the right to change this notice.
 We reserve the right to make the revised or changed notice effective for health information we already have about you as well as any information we receive in the future.
 We will post a copy of the current notice in our facility.
 The notice will contain the effective date.
 In addition, each time your register for treatment or health care services, we will offer you a copy of the current notice in effect.

 If you believe your privacy rights have been violated, you may file a complaint with us or with the Secretary of the Department of Health and Human Services.
-To file a complaint with us, contact Joan Hinton, Nurse Manager.
+To file a complaint with us, contact our Nurse Manager.
 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.

 OTHER USES OF HEALTH INFORMATION